Gametrics/standards/grc.md

 ### Color \(C\)
 This attribute is **OPTIONAL** and can be ignored.

 If included, this field **MUST** contain the first three letters of the official color as given by the manufacturer.
 If the manufacturer calls their color "platinum", use PLT, not SLV (silver).

 ### ReVision \(V\)
 This attribute consists of 32 characters of free text, containing a model number if one sufficiently differentiates two pieces of hardware, or a simple digit according to the release order of the hardware within the same family.

-## Condition Field
+## Condition Field {#condition}
-This field defines the item's *current* physical condition, specifically, wear and known damage.
+This field defines the item's *current* physical condition, including its overall status and any known damage.

 ### Physical Condition \(P\)
 Represents an overall judgement of the physical condition of the hardware. **MUST** be one of the following: